Non-overlap Average Treatment Effect Bounds: Discussion

 \section{Discussion}

 In practice, our results have implications for Average Treatment Effect (ATE) estimation when there are structural or practical violations of the overlap assumption.
 Under structural overlap violations, our method facilitates valid statistical inference for the ATE even when it is not point identified.
-Under practical violations, our method can facilitate more precise inference.
 This is in contrast to alternative approaches, which achieve point identification or precise estimation by changing the target of interest and thus altering the scientific question of interest \citep{petersen2014roadmap, dang2023roadmap, rizk2025overlap}.
 Therefore, if the estimand of interest is the ATE and not a weighted or trimmed alternative, then our methods provide a novel solution to conduct inference on the target of interest.
 From this view, alternative weighted or trimmed estimands can be part of a \textit{secondary} subgroup analysis, and reported in addition to non-overlap bounds, which provide important context about what is known about the ATE.

+The performance of the non-overlap bounds in finite samples with practical non-overlap is surprising in that the bounds have provably better properties than classical point esteimator confidence intervals in some overlap regimes.
+Our theoretical analysis in Section~\ref{sec:comparison-wald} formalizes this comparison.
+Under very weak overlap ($\gamma_0 < 2$), the ATE efficiency bound is infinite, precluding $\sqrt{n}$-estimation by any regular estimator, yet the non-overlap bounds can be estimated at $\sqrt{n}$-rates with valid confidence intervals (Theorem~\ref{thm:very-weak-overlap}).
+In the regime of somewhat weak overlap ($\gamma_0 > 2$), Theorem~\ref{thm:somewhat-weak-overlap} shows that the point estimator confidence interval converges at a faster asymptotic rate, yet the non-overlap bounds can yield shorter confidence intervals in finite samples near the phase transition.